agsb/milliForth-6502/README.md

 This Forth for 6502, ~will be~ was done using two models:

-    with classic Direct Thread Code ~ now with 640 bytes and
+    with classic Direct Thread Code (DTC) ~ now with 640 bytes and
     with Minimal Thread Code (MTC) ~ now with 623 bytes

 (later we will compare both, ~but DTC will win for less size~)

-This project is also used to verify variations of Minimum Thread Code against a standart Direct Thread Code.
+This project is also used to verify standart Direct Thread Code against variations of Minimum Thread Code.

+Minimal Thread Code is an alternative model for inner interpreter, where the dictionary is organized with the primitives words grouped together before the compound words, defining a "tipping point", from where could decide if the reference of a word will be to executed or be pushed into return stack.

 ## Coding for 6502